hacdias/fintracts/RESEARCH.md

 **Reentrancy**, also known as recursive call vulnerability, occurs when external calls to a contract are allowed to make new calls to the calling contract even though the initial execution did not finish yet.
 This means that the contract will be in the middle of execution while executing other calls, leading to an unexpected state.
 The already mentioned DAO smart contract is the most well-known case of this attack[^dao-attack].

-**Access Control** *TODO*
+**Access Control**
 ### 3.2.
 Existing Tools

 There are numerous surveys analyzing the existing tools to formally verify and validate smart contracts[^10.1145/3464421][^10.1016/j.pmcj.2020.101227][^10.1016/j.patter.2020.100179][^10.1145/3437378.3437879][^10.1007/978-3-030-78621-2_14][^tools-overview] and to evaluate them, whether by testing against real life smart contracts[^10.1145/3377811.3380364], or by injecting bugs on contracts' code[^10.1145/3395363.3397385].

-All the tools follow a slightly different strategy.
-However, we can divide them into four main categories[^10.1007/978-3-030-41600-3_11]: vulnerability pattern-based approaches, theorem prover-based approaches, automata-based approaches and SMT-based approaches.

-*TODO*

-#### 3.2.1.
-Vulnerability Pattern-Based Approaches
+Some of this tools are briefly explained below.

 **Oyente**[^oyente] is a symbolic execution tool that checks for various patterns, such as: transaction ordering dependency, timestamp dependency, mishandled exceptions and reentrancy.
 Even though it verifies against important bugs, it is incomplete[^10.1145/3437378.3437879] and throws too many false positives[^10.1145/3377811.3380364].

 **Maian**[^maian], similarly to Oyente, does symbolic analysis.
 This tool is highly specific and validates sequence of invocations to detect fund locking and leaking, as well as to detect whether or not a contract can be killed.

-We also have **Mythril**[^mythril], that does symbolic analysis, and **Slither**[^slither], which does static analysis.
-Both of them try to detect a certain set of security vulnerabilities.

-#### 3.2.2.
-Theorem Prover-Based Approaches

-- **Kevm**: "is an executable formal semantics of EVM based on the K framework including a deductive program verifier to check contracts against given specifications".
-- **Hirai**: formalization of the EVM in Lem.
-- **Scilla**: intermediate language between smart contracts and bytecode which uses Coq.

-#### 3.2.3.
-Automata-Based Approaches

-- **FSolidM**: specific targeted vulnerabilities.

-#### 3.2.4.
-SMT-Based Approaches (Satisfiability Modulo Theories)

-- **Zeus**: translates Solidity to LLVM bytecode.
-Requires user specified policy in XACML-like file[^10.1145/3437378.3437879].
+Other tools that also target a specific small amount of vulnerabilities are **Mythril**[^mythril], **Slither**[^slither] and **FSolidM**[^fsolidm].
+Mythril uses symoblic analysis, Slither static analysis, and FSolidM uses an automata-based approach with finite state machines..

+**Zeus**[^10.14722/ndss.2018.23082] translates Solidity to LLVM bytecode.
+It checks for certain types of safety vulnerabilities, mentioned in the paper.
+The authors indicate that this tool has zero false negatives and a low positive rate.
+It is not fully automatic as it requires a XACML-like file to be provided[^10.1145/3437378.3437879].

-- **VeriSol**: targets a limited amount of vulnerabilities and supports limited functionality[^10.1145/3437378.3437879].
+**VeriSol**[^verisol] targets a limited amount of vulnerabilities and supports limited functionality[^10.1145/3437378.3437879].
-- **solc-verify**[^10.1007/978-3-030-41600-3_11]: verified smart contracts given written in Solidity annotated with their specifications.
-Does not need specifications, but then verification is limited.
-Checks common vulnerabilities. solc-verify verifies smart contracts given written in Solidity annotated with  their specification.
-Uses Boogie as intermediate language.
-Seems like a nice tool to verify the contract against some common vulnerabilities.
-It uses a formalization of Solidity's memory-model[^10.1007/978-3-030-44914-8_9].

-#### 3.2.5.
-Others

-There are some other tools that do not necessarily fit the previous categories, but are worth mentioning.
+**solc-verify**[^10.1007/978-3-030-41600-3_11] verifies smart contracts against common vulnerabilities given their Solidity code and a formalization of Solidity's memory model[^10.1007/978-3-030-44914-8_9].
+This could should be annotated with their specification.
+Otherwise, the verification is limited.

 **Eth2Vec**[^10.1145/3457337.3457841] is a static analysis tool based on Machine Learning techniques that identifies vulnerabilities in smart contracts.
 This tool is trained on learning smart contract code via their EVM bytecode, Assembly code and abstract syntax tree (AST).
 According to research, it has high throughput and accuracy, being also quite resistant to code rewrites and refactoring.